 Slim also works on a shared hosting, so you don’t have to do any DevOps stuff at all.

-- Build an optimized artifact that you can deploy on your productive webserver.
+The solution is: Build an optimized artifact that can be deployed on your (productive) server.

 Just a small remark to all what odan said.
 You don’t even have to install any apache server or the whole xampp package.
 I suppose that makes your discouraged.
 Php just for a development purpose, delivers built-in server, so by simple: